axiomgaming/plugins_th/README.md

 ### Disabling

-Remove a plugin's `.cs` file will remove it entirely, but you can also typically disable a plugin by finding its `.cs` file, then editing to change the one line that reads `Enabled = true;` to `Enabled = false;`
+Removing a plugin's `.cs` file will remove it entirely, but you can also typically disable a plugin by finding its `.cs` file, then editing to change the one line that reads `Enabled = true;` to `Enabled = false;`